Jscherbe/frontend/site/pages/index.md

 ---
 title: Modular Theming Library
 # layout: basic
-intro: Versatile, Standardized Configuration, Flexible
+intro: Lightweight, Versatile, Standardized Configuration, Flexible
 # highlights:
 #   - title: "Modular"
 #     description: "Choose only the components you need, or easily include everything in one step"